gosgconsulting/lovable-cms/README.md

 ## Recipes

-Use `create-puck-app` to quickly spin up a a pre-configured app based on our provided [recipes](https://github.com/puckeditor/puck/tree/main/recipes):
+Use `create-puck-app` to quickly spin up a a pre-configured app based on our provided [recipes](https://github.com/puckeditor/puck/tree/main/recipes).
+For this monorepo, the demo app lives in `apps/demo`:

 ```sh
 npx create-puck-app my-app